 7. How do I apply?

-Find out more about fees, how to pay and the documents required, in the guidance notes on the Application to extend stay in the UK: form FLR(BUS) page or the Application to settle in the UK: form SET(BUS) page.
+Find out more about fees, how to pay and the documents required, in the guidance notes on the Application to extend stay in the UK: form FLR(IR) page or the Application to settle in the UK: form SET(BUS) page.